stevebuik/ns-clone/README.md

 The Datomic peer api not open (i.e. functions only) but the client api is a protocol so much better.
 This lib should provide a consistent api for both.

+## Migration use-case

+A cloned api can also be used to migrate away from using a namespace without changing consumers of that namespace.
+Since your application code chooses how to delegate the clone functions, you can change the underlying implementation whenever you want.

+With some more hammock time this pattern might be useful in other use-cases as well.

 ## Usage

 Look at the Datomic example for how to clone a namespace.
 Then in your own *clone* namespace: